percwg/perc-wg/double/draft-ietf-perc-double.md

-context that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer ("hop-by-hop") context that is used between endpoints and Media Distributors to ensure the integrity of media over a single hop and to enable an Media Distributor to modify certain RTP header fields.
+context that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer ("hop-by-hop") context that is used between endpoints and Media Distributors to ensure the integrity of media over a single hop and to enable a Media Distributor to modify certain RTP header fields.
 RTCP is also encrypted using the hop-by-hop cryptographic context.
 The RECOMMENDED cipher for the hop-by-hop and end-to-end contexts is AES-GCM.
 Other combinations of SRTP ciphers that support the procedures in this document can be added to the